reedhedges/AriaCoda/README.md

 "C++ core features", and the latest version of the Windows SDK (Or install the complete C++ development environment option).

-It may be possible to use older versions of Visual C++ if necessary, but you will need to create new project files for AriaCoda using that version of Visual C++.
+It may be possible to use older versions of Visual C++, but you will need to create new project files for AriaCoda using that version of Visual C++.
 (Generally, Visual C++ project files are specific to versions of Visual C++, though Visual Studio can often upgrade older project files.)